colosseum-wiot/user-documentation/docs/source/container_mgmt/manage_docker_containers.rst

 In order to push a new image, a user should follow these steps:

 1. Copy the image to be uploaded in the Network Attached Storage (NAS) in the user's team directory "push-images".
-The image can be exported `using docker save on your local machine. <https://docs.docker.com/engine/reference/commandline/save/>`_ A user can use scp or rsync to upload the image by following the instruction in :doc:`File Upload by scp and rsync <file_upload_by_scp_and_rsync>`.
+The image can be exported `using docker save on your local machine. <https://docs.docker.com/engine/reference/commandline/save/>`_ A user can use scp or rsync to upload the image by following the instruction in :doc:`File Upload by scp and rsync </getting_started/file_upload_scp_rsync>`.
 Verify that the image has been successfully copied and that it has the proper permissions set to '755', as shown in the troubleshooting section at the of this guide.
 As an example, with *scp* the command should be similar to this:

    .. code-block:: bash